dgvncsz0f/dot-install/README.rst

 `dot-install` is a shell script.
 This, hopefully, make it easier to run it to deploy files to servers and fresh new machines.

-From a birds-eye view, the scripts performs three functions:
+From a birds-eye view, the scripts performs five functions:

 1. clone the git repository;

 2. stage the files;

+3. backup files that modules decide to keep;

-3. install the files;
+4. install the files;

+5. restore the backup;

 The first stage will clone the git repository [#]_ into the following directory::